 When is Stranger Things season 4 released on Netflix?
 Cast, plot, trailer and news

 Will season four be Stranger Things' last?
 Which hints are the cast and crew dropping?
-Here's everything we know about the upcoming series.
+Here's everything we know about the upcoming season.

-Stranger Things has consistently proved to be one of Netflix‘s most popular original series, with fans logging on in their millions to watch series three alone.
+Stranger Things has become one of Netflix‘s hottest properties, make overnight celebrities of their young stars and inspiring Halloween costumes, Dungeons and Dragons parties – and #JusticeforBarb.

-Luckily, reports that season four filming is set to resume in September have begun circulating while the Stranger Things writers confirmed that all scripts for the series are now complete, which means we’ll be revisiting Hawkins sooner than we previously thought.
+Luckily, reports that season four filming is set to resume in September have begun circulating, while the Stranger Things writers confirmed that season four scripts are now complete, which means we’ll hopefully be revisiting Hawkins – and the Upside Down – a little sooner than expected.

 Here’s everything we know about season four plot hints, cast news, release dates, and future seasons.